Even if you're not in a 4G area

 Yes and yes!
 Independent tests have shown that 4G networks are delivering fives times faster speeds than traditional 3G, when in 4G areas.
 The extra speed is noticeable straight away, and when coupled with the extra data and inclusive benefits of a 4G tariff, 4G is definitely worth that little bit extra.

-In the next two years 98% of the UK population will be covered by the biggest 4G networks.
-In fact, 60% of the population already has 4G coverage.
-If you'd like to know exactly when 4G comes to your area, register on our 4G coming soon page.
-We'll email you when a network turns on 4G near you.
+In the next year 98% of the UK population will be covered by the biggest 4G networks.
+In fact, more than 80% of the population now has 4G coverage.
+If you'd like to know exactly when 4G comes to your area, visit our network coverage checker page and select your network to view your local 4G coverage.